 Even though Morganville is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-Morganville is a very ethnically-diverse town.
+Morganville is an extremely ethnically-diverse town.
 The people who call Morganville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morganville residents report their race to be White, followed by Asian.
 Important ancestries of people in Morganville include Irish, Polish, German, and Russian.

 The most common language spoken in Morganville is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Chinese and Indic languages.